 And for a while, Cassius does just that.
-His performance artist fiancée Detroit (Tessa Thompson) is glad that he's employed — a job that comes with the perk of working with his best friend Salvador (Jermaine Fowler), and new pal Squeeze (Steve Yeun), an aspiring labor organizer who wants to unionize RegalView.
+His performance artist fiancée Detroit (Tessa Thompson) is glad that he's employed — a job that comes with the perk of working with his best friend Salvador (Jermaine Fowler), and new pal Squeeze (Steve Yeun), an aspiring labor organiser who wants to unionise RegalView.

 And you know what?
 Cassius is pretty good at this telemarketing stuff.
 After a rough first couple of calls, he gets some life-changing advice from veteran caller Langston (Danny Glover), who sits in the next cubicle: "Use your white voice."

 It's a conceit that's been gaining traction in pop culture — the idea that people of colour become more palatable if they alter their diction and speech patterns to sound white — and Riley uses it playfully.
 When Cassius is using his "white voice," Stanfield's voice is dubbed over with comedian David Cross'.
 It's almost cartoonish in execution, but it works.